lightelligence-io/styles/src/components/V2Modal/V2Modal.md

 ## Custom Header Modals

 In rare occasions the icon and background color of the header can be individually changed.
-Use with care!
+If you use the `--custom` modifier with the `olt-V2Modal-header` element, you **have to** provide an icon as in the examples below. *Use with care!*

 <div class="olt-Card olt-u-padding5">
   <div class="olt-u-marginAuto">